Savory Butternut Squash Soup

 There is no better way to warm up on a chilly day than a hot bowl of Savory Butternut Squash Soup!
 Perfect for a fall or winter dinner!

 Do you have a favorite comfort food?
 We love a variety of foods at our house, but one of our favorite cold-weather meals is soup (like this Roasted Sweet Potato Soup!)
-There are so many varieties, flavors, and textures, you just can’t go wrong.
+There are so many varieties, flavors, and textures you can’t go wrong.

 How to Make Butternut Squash Soup

 There are a lot of steps involved, but I promise this soup is easy!
-Start by heating up some olive oil in a large stockpot over medium heat.
-Then add in the onions and salt, tossing to coat with the oil.
+Start by heating some olive oil in a large stockpot over medium heat.
+Then add onions and salt, tossing to coat with the oil.
 Cook the onions until they are tender (this should take about 5 minutes.)
-Be sure to stir occasionally as they cook so that they don’t burn.
+Be sure to stir occasionally as they cook so they don’t burn.

 Reduce the heat and allow the butternut squash soup to simmer for about 20-30 minutes.
 You will know when it’s ready when the squash is cooked and tender!

 Next, remove the sage and discard it.
 If you have an immersion blender, use it to puree the soup until it is smooth.
 If you are like me and do not have an immersion blender, you can transfer the soup to a food processor or a good blender.
 Blend, in batches, if you have to until it’s completely smooth.

 If you need to, you can use heavy cream or stock to help with the blending.
 Once everything is completely blended, you can return the soup to the pot.
 Serve the soup in serving bowls, swirling in 2 tablespoons of heavy cream into each!